Simple Self-Hug (31m)

 This audio recording is found in Getting Oriented, our introductory collection of Feldenkrais basics for newcomers (and longtimers looking for a “tune-up”).

-It also kicks off two Deep Dive courses, Rock & Roll (and Rotate) and Shoulder Cloak, Rib Basket, Sliding Sternum.
+This lesson also kicks off two Deep Dive courses: Rock & Roll (and Rotate) and Shoulder Cloak, Rib Basket, Sliding Sternum.

 Members and Patrons.
 Learn more or login: